Xfce user repositories

 Give other users write access

-By default you are the only user with write access to the repository.
-To allow others to push changes as well (they can only push forward commits, and have no rights to create and delete), use this command:
+By default, you are the only user with write access to the repository.
+To allow others to push changes as well (they can only push forward commits, and have no rights to create and delete), use the following command:

 ssh firstname.lastname@example.org perms users/$user/$repo + WRITERS $otheruser